Grind the walnuts in a pestle and mortar until fine. Halve and deseed the chillies, then pop into a blender with 100ml of water and blitz to a purée.

-With a pestle and mortar, grind the walnuts until fine.
-Pop the chillies into a blender with 100ml of water and blitz to a purée.
-In a large pan of salted water, boil the potatoes for about 15 minutes until cooked through.
-Dry in a colander for a few minutes, then return to the pan, dress with olive oil and season.
+Boil the potatoes in a large pan of boiling salted water for about 15 minutes, or until cooked through.
+Drain and steam-dry in a colander for a few minutes, then return to the pan, dress with oil and season.

-Put a glug of olive oil in a small frying pan over a medium heat.
-Fry the olives and mint until lightly crispy.
-Add to the potatoes.
+Put a lug of oil in a small frying pan over a medium heat.
+Destone and tear in the olives and pick in the mint leaves.
+Fry until lightly crispy, then add to the potatoes.

-Heat a griddle pan until screaming hot and add the chicken, skin-side down.
-Cook for around 4 minutes until the skin is lovely and golden, then turn and cook on the other side for 3–4 minutes until cooked through.
+Heat a griddle pan until screaming hot, then add the chicken, skin-side down.
+Cook for around 4 minutes, or until the skin is lovely and golden, then turn and cook on the other side for 3 to 4 minutes, or until cooked through.

 Serve the chicken on the sauce with the potato salad on the side.
-Add a squeeze of lemon and some extra sliced chilli, if you like.
+Add a squeeze of lemon (if using) and some extra sliced chilli, if you like.